JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-4/index.md

 I refactored my SPA to use SWR and that resulted in a much simpler application logic.
 In addition, we now benefit from all the nice features that come with SWR such as "focus revalidation" and "refetch on interval".

-**Let's refactor our example from the previous articles in this series to use SWR.**
+**Let's refactor our example from the previous three articles to use SWR.**

 ## Before SWR